heftymouse/website/README.md

 # website

-This is my website, made with Astro and Tailwind CSS to create an approximation of WinUI.
+This is my website, made with Astro, Tailwind CSS and Cloudflare.
+Suggestions appreciated!